idio/spotlight-model-editor/README.md

 Best way to play the models and modify them  is to use the scala console.

 ## Starting a scala console
-- make sure your scala is 2.9.2
+- make sure your scala is 2.9.X
 - start a scala console by doing:
 ```
-scala  -classpath /path/to/jar/idio-spotlight-model-0.1.0-jar-with-dependencies.jar  -J-Xmx4000M
+JAVA_OPTS="-Xmx15000M -Xms15000M" scala
 ```

-`Xmx4000M` is the size of the java heap, this has to be big enough to be able to hold the models.

 ## Playing with the models

 Once you start a scala console you can use it like `ipython` to create instances of the scala classes we have, to load the models, check if dbpedia id's exist, add new dbpedia ids, add new surface forms etc..

+do:  `:cp pathTo/ModelEditor.jar`

+This will load the classes inside the model editor.
+After that you should be able to play with the classes inside the jar.

 Example: